graphitemaster/gml/README.md

 Symbolic constants or keywords take on the form: `:name`.
 Atoms are generally useless in function or global scope and are primarly used for tables.
 Atoms can be used as symbolic constants.
-Currently there are three implicitly defined atomic constants: `:nil, :true, :false`.
+Currently there are three implicitly defined constants: `:nil, :true, :false`.

 # Strings
-Strings take on two forms, either `"string"` or with single character quotes, `'string'`.
+Strings take on two forms, either `"string"`, or with single character quotes, `'string'`.

 Strings can be subscripted as well to retrive a specific character,